 After my research into logos, I decided to trial out various logos that I felt would be successful at achieving my intention for a simple and effective logo.

-I was really inspired by the basic camera imagery in some of the logos in my research so I used Photoshop to create one that I felt would be effective to my logo.
-I made the image black and white to stick to the monotone theme that I felt would make my logo more sophisticated.
+When designing my logo, I was really inspired by the basic camera imagery in some of the logos I previously researched, so I used Photoshop to create one that I felt would

 I wanted my name to be the largest component of my logo to give the audience an immediate indication as to who I am.
 With the imagery of a camera being added to my logo making my occupation clear, I felt that the word ‘photography’ didn’t necessarily need to be a dominant aspect of the logo.